Kristall Máni Ingason

-Kristall Máni Ingason (born 18 January 2002) is an Icelandic professional footballer who plays as a forward or winger for Danish 1st Division club SønderjyskE.
+Kristall Máni Ingason (born 18 January 2002) is an Icelandic professional footballer who plays as a forward or winger for Eliteserien club Brann.

 Club career

 Kristall Máni started his senior career when he joined Víkingur Reykjavík on loan from FC Copenhagen before the 2020 season in Iceland.
 He then returned to Víkingur before the 2021 season in Iceland.
 He joined Rosenborg on August 1, 2022.

 On 19 July 2023, Ingason joined Danish 1st Division club SønderjyskE on a deal until June 2026.

+On 26 January 2026, Ingason joined Norwegian Eliteserien side Brann on contract until end of 2029.

 International career

 Kristall Máni made his debut with the national team in the friendly match against Uganda on 12 January 2022, coming on as a second-half substitute.